EmbedJournal/embedjournal/_posts/2013-06-08-shortest-path-line-follower-robot-logic-revealed.md

 We are not there yet!
 The directions are reversed but the directions they point to are not reversed.
 So we have to replace each direction symbol by its opposite direction symbol.
 That is, North will become South and East will become West and so on.

-Once all these processing has been done the reversed direction array will look like this,

-<span style="color: #000000;"><code>dir_arr[20] = { 4 , 4 , 4 };</code></span>

-which is -> [ West , West , West ]
+Once all these processing has been done the reversed direction array will have, `{ 4 , 4 , 4 }` which is `[ West , West , West ]` in our convention.

 There you go!
 The shortest path algorithm is revealed.
 Now all you have to do is to think of how we can implement this logic in C and how to structure the code in such a way that while going from the source to the destination node the robot has to fill the array and while coming back it has to use the same array (or different its your wish but embedded Engineers aren't always given that option... most of the time the controller has a dearth in available memory)

 I hope this post was helpful.
 Let me know if there are any confusions in the concept explained above.
-I will follow up this post with the [programming section the shortest path Line Follower](http://embedjournal.com/2013/07/programming-shortest-path-line-follower-robot/ "Update: This post is now Available") Robot.
+I will follow up this post with the [programming section the shortest path Line Follower](/programming-shortest-path-line-follower-robot/) Robot.